Part 2 of our guide to unit testing with JUnit covers advanced techniques for staying efficient when applying JUnit 5 unit tests in your projects.

-In case you missed it, in Part 1 of our guide to writing JUnit test cases, we covered the basics: why and how to write Java unit test cases with JUnit 5, as well as a step-by-step Java unit test tutorial to help you get started.
-We also included a few best practices to help streamline your unit testing efforts.
+- Part 1: How to write JUnit test cases?
+A step-by-step guide with examples covers the basics: why and how to write Java unit test cases with JUnit 5, as well as a step-by-step Java unit test tutorial and key best practices.

 Advanced techniques for unit testing